ttlion/sdtDBNsGUI/README.md

-# Website description
+# Webpage description

-This website explains how to use the Graphical User Interface (GUI) of the sdtDBN program.
+This webpage explains how to use the Graphical User Interface (GUI) of the sdtDBN program.

 # sdtDBN program

-sdtDBN is a program developed to learn Dynamic Bayesian Networks (DBNs) with both static and dynamic features/attributes, also allowing a user to make inference on the learned DBNs.
-All background related to sdtDBNs can be checked in the sdtDBNs' website, available at [https://ttlion.github.io/sdtDBN/](https://ttlion.github.io/sdtDBN/).
-The GUI presented in this website is an interface for a user to be able to control the sdtDBN program's capabilities in a graphical way.
+sdtDBN is a program, implemented in Java, developed to learn Dynamic Bayesian Networks (DBNs) with both static and dynamic features/attributes, also allowing a user to make inference on the learned DBNs and to make restrictions in the structure of the learned networks.
+All background related to sdtDBNs can be checked in the sdtDBNs' webpage, available at [https://ttlion.github.io/sdtDBN/](https://ttlion.github.io/sdtDBN/).
+The GUI presented in this webpage is an interface for a user to be able to control the sdtDBN program's capabilities in a graphical way.

 # Current releases and external libraries